 If you are a tenant outside of NYC, serious code violations and/or serious repair orders are essential matters that are still being addressed by specific designated courts.
 To find out which court has been designated to handle essential matters in your county, call the Statewide Hotline: 833-503-0447.
 Once you get connected to your designated courthouse, you can request an application for an order to show cause due to serious code violations and/or serious repair orders.
 Please call your local Legal Services offices and active tenants unions/tenant organizations as soon as possible to seek assistance if you have serious code violations and/or serious repair orders.

 How long will the eviction moratorium last?

-The Governor's order extends the eviction and foreclosure moratorium until June 20th.
-We will be fighting for the moratorium to last as long as the public health crisis lasts.
+The Court's most recent order extends the eviction and foreclosure moratorium indefinitely, but at least until July 7th.
+We are fighting for the moratorium to last as long as the public health crisis lasts.

 What happens when the moratoriums ends?

-If we don’t win additional demands (such as a rent freeze and suspension of rent payments) before the end of the moratorium, then cases will restart, evictions will be scheduled and new cases will be filed.
-We are working hard to push for an immediate rent freeze and rent suspension, among other demands.
+If we don’t win additional demands (such as a rent freeze and cancel rent) before the end of the moratorium, then cases will restart, evictions will be scheduled and new cases will be filed.
+We are working hard to push for an immediate rent freeze and rent cancellation, among other demands.
 This is the time to organize!
 Sign our petition to join our to join the movement and to sign up to get involved!

 How can I get more information?